 Any weakness in the insulation or shielding in these common devices can cause a stronger EMF, which could eventually affect your health.
 An EMF meter is used to detect high EMF levels so that issues can be identified and corrected.

 So what are the best and most popular choices of EMF meters or detectors on the market today?
 Here are the top five according to multiple reviews.

 This Article Contains

 The Trifield 100X is the only EMF meter to combine three functions in one.
-It operates as an AC gaussmeter, AC electric field meter, or as a radio power density meter.
-It has an easy-to-read LED display with an adjustable backlight to made readings easier to see in dim light.
+It operates as an AC gaussmeter, AC electric field meter, or as radio power density meter.
+It has an easy-to-read LED display with an adjustable backlight to make readings easier to see in dim light.
 The meter also emits an audio signal to help locate EMF sources.

 The Trifield 100X is able to measure various types of fields around your home or even in your own body with its new “weighted mode.”
-It will give you instantaneous, reliable readouts in several modes.
+It will give you instantaneously, reliable readouts in several modes.
 The meter is quick, accurate, and easy to use anywhere, anytime.

 Brand: Trifield–Made in the USA by AlphaLab, Inc.

 Type: Tri-axis magnetic/Single axis for electric, RF, and microwave readings

 Accuracy: +/- 4% @ 50/60 Hz for magnetic, +/-5% @ 50/60 Hz for electric, +/- 20% for RF and microwave